 The Java Development Kit (JDK), officially named Java Platform Standard Edition or Java SE, is needed for writing Java programs.
 The JDK is freely available from Sun Microsystems (Oracle).

 Often people get confused with JDK & JRE.
 JRE which stands for Java Runtime Environment is needed for running Java programs.
-JDK which stands for Java Development Kit, includes JRE plus the development tools (such as compiler and debugger), is needed for writing as well as running Java programs.
+JDK which stands for Java Development Kit, includes JRE plus the development tools (such as compiler and debugger), which is needed for writing as well as running Java programs.
 In other words, JRE is a subset of JDK.
 Since you are supposed to write Java Programs, you should install JDK, which includes JRE.

-Not just for running and writing Java programs, but there are many applications which only works when Java is installed on the machine such as Eclipse IDE.
+Not just for running and writing Java programs, but there are many applications which only work when Java is installed on the machine such as Eclipse IDE.
 If you are not running any Java applications, then you don’t need Java on your machine.

 In the early days of Java, the installation of applications automatically installed Java at the correct version for the application.
 If you uninstalled Java, the application you downloaded or licensed would stop working.
 Today, Oracle owns Java run-time so it is more of a separate upgrade rather than being controlled by the applications that you run and, yes, you could wind up with multiple versions of Java if you run some older software that requires it.